abbasidaniyalorg/ids-assignment-hub-sample/README.md

    - Release the student notebooks via GitHub Classroom by using the template repository, which includes all necessary files such as data, notebooks, and other resources.

 3. **Student Submission**:
-   - Students clone the template repository to complete the assignments.
+   - Students clone their genarated repository to complete the assignments.
    - Public test cases provide immediate feedback during the solving process.
    - Instructors receive student submissions via GitHub Classroom.

 4. **Grading**:
-   - Use the autograder to evaluate submissions, including hidden test cases which runs as a github action workflow.
+   - Use the autograder in github ci to evaluate submissions, including hidden test cases which runs as a github action workflow.

 5. **Release Grades and Solutions**:
    - Share grades and comments with students via feedback notebooks.